carlonicora/obsidian-rpg-manager/README.md

 RPG Manager is an Obsidian plugin to simplify the creation and running of role playing game campaings.
 The plugin is system-agnostic, which means you can use it if you are running a D&D, Call of Chtulhu or any other TTRPG.

-## IMPORTANT!
-Incompatibility with v3

-The new version of the plugin is **NOT** compatible with any previous version.
-If you have built your campaign with RPG Manager v3.4.5 (the latest in v3) and want to continue using it, you can do it as follow:

-- Install and activate BRAT
-- In BRAT Settings, select "Add Beta plugin with frozen version"
-  - Add "carlonicora/obsidian-rpg-manager" as "Repository"
-  - Add "3.4.5" as the version

-In this way you will be able to continue using the previous version of RPG Manager.

 ## Table of Contents

 - [1.
 Introduction](#1-introduction)